 Low index guiding fibers guide light by the photonic bandgap (PBG) effect.
 The light is confined to the low index core as the PBG effect makes propagation in the microstructured cladding region impossible.

-The strong wavelength dependency of the effective refractive index and the inherently large design flexibility of the PCFs allow for a whole new range of novel properties.
-Such properties include endlessly single-mode fibers, extremely nonlinear fibers and fibers with anomalous dispersion in the visible wavelength region.
+The strong wavelength dependency of the effective refractive index and the inherently large design flexibility of the PCFs allows for a whole new range of novel properties.
+Such properties include endlessly single-mode fibers, extremely nonlinear fibers, and fibers with anomalous dispersion in the visible wavelength region.

 High index guiding fibers